peterchafe/MediaCatalog/plan.md

 #### 1. Setup Development Environment

 - **Install .NET SDK**: Ensure you have the latest version of .NET SDK installed on your machine.
-- **Set Up IDE**: Use Visual Studio or any other C# development environment of your choice.
+- **Set Up IDE**: Use Visual Studio Code or any other C# development environment of your choice.

 ---